-After defining your theme's block, it is time to think about the style you want for it, defining colors, typography, among other elements that establish the visual identity of the app when it is rendered.
+Once you have defined the blocks for your theme, the next step is to consider the style you want to apply to them.
+This includes defining the color scheme, typography, and other design elements that will establish the visual identity of your app when it is rendered.

-- Tachyons - Main option for styling components from CSS classes.
+• Tachyons - Main option for styling components from CSS classes.
+It offers a wide range of pre-defined styles and enables you to customize them as needed.

-- CSS Modules - Secondary option for styling components from CSS classes.
-It should only be used when the desired style cannot be configured using Tachyons.
+• CSS Modules - Secondary option for styling components from CSS classes.
+It should only be used when the desired style cannot be achieved with Tachyons.

-- CSS Handles - Exports generic CSS classes to allow users that work with your component to customize it according to their respective scenarios.
+• CSS handles - This option exports generic CSS classes that allow users that work with your component to customize it according to their individual needs.

 Using Tachyons

-To better understand VTEX Tachyons tokens for CSS classes, it is important to familiarize yourself with the Tachyons solution.
-Carefully read your documentation.
+To better understand VTEX Tachyons tokens for CSS classes, it is important to familiarize yourself with the underlying Tachyons framework.
+We highly recommend carefully reading through Tachyons documentation to learn more about this solution.

-- Open your app's code in your code editor.
+1. Open your app code in your code editor.

 const Example = () => (